bitcoinhodler/glacier/docs/_docs/extend/index.md

 avoid location tracking when executing Glacier.
 Don’t carry a GPS-enabled smartphone with you, don’t use credit cards for purchases, etc.
 * Deliver
-keys by hand: Don’t use couriers or phones to send keys to trusted associates.
+keys by hand: Don’t use couriers or [phones](https://www.cbsnews.com/news/60-minutes-hacking-your-phone/){: target="_blank" ._} to send keys to trusted associates.
 Hand-deliver them personally or using a trusted party.
 * Conventional personal security: Home surveillance systems, bodyguards, etc.